alephnode/alephnode/src/pages/12-rust-test-drive/index.md

 # Why Rust?

 For the unfamiliar, Rust is a statically typed systems programming language that emphasizes speed and security.
-It's been repeatedly touted as the most enjoyable language to write, and it's being adopted by companines like XXX and XXX.
+It's been repeatedly touted as the most enjoyable language to write, and it's being adopted by companies like XXX and XXX.

 Microsoft has even spent months experimenting with core system rewrites with the language, which they've deemed to be going "mostly positive".